A Service Set

 The legendary costs of both traditionally settled divorce disputes and divorce trials can quickly deplete any assets you have accumulated during your marriage.
 In contrast, the full team interdisciplinary collaborative divorce approach, with its built-in use of experts, accelerates the conclusion of divorce or parenting disputes.
 This affords cost savings, making this a truly affordable alternative.
 Longitudinal research over 10 years has found collaborative divorce generally takes less time and costs less than traditional divorce.

-Full team interdisciplinary collaborative divorce was developed over 10 years ago in the Midwest by two experienced divorce attorneys who realized that the traditional adversarial system of divorce did not serve families well.
+Full team interdisciplinary collaborative divorce was developed during the 1990s in the Midwest by two experienced divorce attorneys who realized that the traditional adversarial system of divorce did not serve families well.
 It heightened negative emotions, was costly, and took a toll on the adults and children involved.
 They built on the skills utilized in mediation, focused on interest-based negotiation, and utilized specialists to bring their expertise to financial and child issues.
 The resulting process of full team interdisciplinary collaborative divorce has been used successfully throughout many parts of the U.S. and abroad for the last decade, and continues to grow in popularity.